 - Sensitivities to one additive, like food dyes, often also means a person will be sensitive to other additives, like BHA, BHT, and TBHQ – and man, those are added to TONS of things!
-In fact, just last night, as I was opening one of my TEN bags of Diamond brand walnuts to make crispy nuts out of them, I noticed that they add BHT to the nuts!
+In fact, just last night, as I was opening one of my TEN bags of Diamond brand crispy nuts out of them, I noticed that they add BHT to the nuts!
 Arg!
 I usually just buy Meijer brand or from Country Life Natural Foods, but they were on a really good sale.
 I never thought to check ingredients on walnuts – seriously?!?!?
 Now I wonder if Meijer walnuts have BHT too.
-I just emailed a contact there; I’ll let you know on Facebook if not on the blog!
+I just emailed a contact there; I’ll let you know on Facebook if not on the blog! to make

 - “There are well over 12,000 food additives in our food supply today, nearly 2/3 of them flavorings, but few have been tested for their effect on the nervous system or the immune system.
 Furthermore, many of those tested and found to have unfavorable effects are still in use.
 It is, therefore, not surprising that scientists working with the food industry have convinced the FDA to use the De Minimis principle (“a little bit can’t hurt”) so that new flavoring chemicals do not need to be tested for side effects before being accepted for use.”

 - “Artificial color certified “FD&C” is permitted by the Food & Drug Administration (FDA) to be added to foods, drugs and cosmetics.
 “D&C” means the certified color may be used only in drugs and cosmetics.
 These colorings were originally manufactured from coal tar, but today they are made from petroleum.”